cludovique/brazil-climate-macro-model/README.md

 # brazil-climate-macro-model
-This repository integrates energy system outputs (e.g., BLUES) with macroeconomic input-output models (MIP) to assess the economy-wide impacts of Brazil’s energy transition.
+This repository integrates energy system outputs with macroeconomic input-output models (MIP) to assess the economy-wide impacts of Brazil’s energy transition.

 ## Structure